Baldwin III of Jerusalem: Family affairs

-Upon the death of Patriarch Fulcher on 20 November 1157, King Baldwin delegated the choice of a new patriarch to his mother, Queen Melisende, his half-sister Countess Sibylla, and his aunt, Countess Hodierna.
-The women appointed Amalric of Nesle.
+Upon the death of Patriarch Fulcher on 20 November 1157, King Baldwin delegated the choice of a new patriarch to his mother Melisende, his half-sister Sibylla, and his aunt Hodierna.
+They appointed Amalric of Nesle.
 The king's brother, Count Amalric, married Agnes of Courtenay shortly after.

 Baldwin's embassy returned from Constantinople in September 1158 with Emperor Manuel's 12-year-old niece, Theodora.
 She came with a dowry of 100,000 hyperpyra and a further 14,000 for the wedding.
 Baldwin, in turn, bestowed upon her Acre and promised to work towards securing Byzantine overlordship over Antioch.
 Because Patriarch Amalric had not yet been consecrated, it was Aimery of Limoges, the exiled patriarch of Antioch, who anointed and crowned the young queen and celebrated the royal marriage.
 Baldwin had led a dissolute life, but William of Tyre credits marriage with changing him; the historians Peter W. Edbury and John G. Rowe remain skeptical of this report.
-Hamilton concludes that the king and queen were happy together, but she was not normally associated in his acts.
+Hamilton concludes that Baldwin and Theodora were happy together, but she was not normally associated in his acts.
 He attributes this reluctance to Baldwin's earlier experience of his mother's dominant role in government.